 Now your drawing is its own layer

-The Draw tool enables users to create their own editable graphics.
+You can also create your own editable graphics with Draw.
 After you've drawn on the canvas and clicked Apply, the drawing now becomes its own layer.
 That means you can treat it like a graphic/overlay and change the color or size, apply an image fill, erase part of it, etc.

 Change the shape of the Paintbrush & Eraser tools

-In addition to drawing right on the canvas using the paintbrush in the Draw tool, users can also change the shape of the Paintbrush or Eraser tools found all throughout PicMonkey.
+In addition to drawing right on the canvas using the paintbrush in the Draw tool, you can also change the shape of the Paintbrush or Eraser tools found all throughout PicMonkey.

 That means you can erase parts of a photo with the square shape.
 Remember to hold down the Shift key for a perfectly straight line.